wilsonmar/generic-jmeter-test/README.md

 # Generic JMeter test #

-I put together a simple jmeter test framework with start scripts for Linux/Unix/Solaris/OSX and Windows.
+I put together a simple JMeter test framework with start scripts for Linux/Unix/Solaris/OSX and Windows.

-It consists of a JMeter test JMX (XML) which is configured using a properties file.
+It consists of a JMeter Testplan `test.jmx` which is configured using a properties file `test.properties`.
-The Test supports 10 threadgroups which can be configured individually using many JMeter features like Asserts,
+The Test supports 4 threadgroups which can be configured individually.

-The main goal is to save time using the JMX file out-of-the-box and only change the properties file since modifying the JMX file is tedious work.
+The main goal is to save time using the Testplan out-of-the-box and only change the properties file since modifying the Testplan XML is tedious work.

 ## Why should you use it? ##